canalplus/rx-player/doc/architecture/abr/bandwidth_estimator.md

 [4] If the buffer gap is too short, it is considered as "starving":

 [5] An immediate bandwidth is computed from last or current request.
-The quality's bitrate ceiling relies on it to return the chose quality.
+The quality's bitrate ceiling relies on it to return the chosen quality.